AhmetErenLacinbala/Vulkan-Sierpinski-Triangle/README.md

 # Vulkan Sierpinski Triangle

 ## Overview
 This project demonstrates how to render a Sierpinski Triangle using Vulkan.
 I have been making this project by following [Brendan Galea's](https://www.youtube.com/@BrendanGalea) Vulkan tutorials.
-This project hasn't been tested in operating systems.
+This project hasn't been tested in all operating systems.
 I had used MacOs used MacOs with an M2 chip so far

 ## Requirements